EXCLUSIVE-China pushes First Capital merger in drive to take on Wall St - sources

 Capital Securities had been preparing for a domestic listing for months but had slowed down the process to prioritise the potential merger, said another source.

+First Capital said in a filing on Thursday night that the media report on its merger with Capital Securities is untrue and it does not plan such a merger for at least three months.

-First Capital, Capital Securities, the Beijing government and the Beijing office of the state asset regulator did not immediately respond to requests for comment.
+Capital Securities, the Beijing government and the Beijing office of the state asset regulator did not respond to requests for comment.

 The potential tie-up comes as China's largest broker, Citic Securities 600030.SS, is in the process of merging with smaller peer China Securities Co 6066.HK, said the other two sources.
 Both companies have previously dismissed media reports on the merger.